unoplatform/uno.extensions/doc/Navigation Notes.md

 **RegionName = "region"**
 This defines a region that has a name and where the name needs to be included in any navigation route.

+**CompositeRegion = {x:Bind ControlName}**
+This creates a composite region made up of multiple regions.
+For example this could be a TabBar and a ContentControl, or a NavigationView and a Grid.
+This attribute can be applied to **either** control but should only be applied to **one** of the controls.

 ## Navigation Interfaces
 For each region there are three interfaces: